tieututinhoc/piracy/docs/movies-and-tv-shows.md

 - [MX Player](https://www.mxplayer.in/) - Movies and Databases regarding movies, tv series and other shows.
 - [Rapid Moviez (RMZ)](https://rmz.cr/) - Movies and TV shows.
 - [60 FPS Movies](https://60-fps.org/) - Russian site for 60 fps Movies only.
+- [FilmXY](https://www.filmxy.one/) - Download Free Unlimited Movies Online From Filmxy At Great Quality!
+Here You Can Download Movies in Bluray, 1080p, 720p, HD, HDTV, Web-dl, DvD-rip & more.

 ## Specialty Sites